sajinmp/sajinmp.github.io/_posts/2015-01-03-bluez-daemon-is-not-running-blueman-manager-cannot-continue.md

 ---
 layout: post
-title: 'bluez daemon is not running blueman manager cannot continue'
+title: 'Bluez daemon is not running, blueman-manager cannot continue'
 date: 2015-01-03 11:06:46
 ---
 I started up my newly installed Arch.
 It is a brilliant distro ideal for intermediate users who want to learn more of linux.
 Since you have to set up from the begining yourself, there is a lot to learn.
 I was happy with all the tweakings that I could do.